Introduction to DIC Benefits Eligibility & Rules for Widows

 Yes.
 Widows and dependents of veterans can receive both DIC and Social Security benefits at the same time.

-Talk to a DIC Benefit Appeal Lawyer for Free
+Let a DIC Benefit Appeal Lawyer Review Your Case for Free

 Since 1985, Woods & Woods has been zealously representing America’s bravest disabled men, women, and their families.
 Our VA disability compensation lawyers have been honored to help thousands of veterans and their families obtain the benefits they deserve.